 Property Transfer Evaluations

-Prior to the transfer of a property with an established on-site liquid waste system, the transferor of the property shall have the system evaluated, Section 188.8.131.522.E NMAC.
+Prior to the transfer of a property with an established on-site liquid waste system, the transferor of the property shall have the system evaluated, Section 220.127.116.112.E NMAC.

 Steps to Evaluate your Septic System:

-- You (or your authorized representative) may contact your local NMED Field Office to request a liquid waste permit search.
+- You (or your authorized representative) may complete the permit search request form and send to your local NMED Field Office to request their assistance in finding a liquid waste permit number.

 - If the system is permitted, a qualified evaluator may proceed to evaluate the permitted system prior to transfer and provide the Department approved evaluation report to NMED within 15 days of the evaluation.

-- If the system is un-permitted, it may be registered/permitted if it passes inspection by either an NMED Inspector or an Installer Specialist.
+- If the owner is unable to provide evidence of a permit and the department cannot find an associated permit in the files the system is then considered un-permitted.
+The system may be registered/permitted if it passes inspection by either an NMED Inspector or an Installer Specialist.

 - If an un-permitted system fails evaluation, the owner is responsible for obtaining a permit to remedy any deficiencies found during evaluation.

-- For advanced treatment systems, at the time of transfer of ownership, the new owner shall submit an amendment of permit updating the ownership change and also provide the department a copy of the valid maintenance and sampling contract in the name of the new owner.
+- For advanced treatment systems and holding tanks, at the time of transfer of ownership, the new owner shall submit an amendment of permit updating the ownership change and also provide the department a copy of the valid maintenance and sampling contract in the name of the new owner.

 The Liquid Waste Regulations state:

-- Section 184.108.40.2062.E NMAC – Prior to the transfer of a property with an established on-site liquid waste system, the transferor of the property shall have the system evaluated.
-Liquid waste systems shall be evaluated by an evaluator qualified in accordance with Subsection B of 220.127.116.114 NMAC utilizing a department approved form.
-Unpermitted liquid waste systems shall be registered pursuant to Subsections J of 18.104.22.1681 NMAC or permitted pursuant to Subsection K of 22.214.171.1241 NMAC.
+- Section 18.104.22.1682.E NMAC – Prior to the transfer of a property with an established on-site liquid waste system, the transferor of the property shall have the system evaluated.
+Liquid waste systems shall be evaluated by an evaluator qualified in accordance with Subsection B of 22.214.171.1244 NMAC utilizing a department approved form.
+Unpermitted liquid waste systems shall be registered pursuant to Subsections J of 126.96.36.1991 NMAC or permitted pursuant to Subsection K of 188.8.131.521 NMAC.